Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Proofs of the Results of Section

 \end{proposition} \begin{proof} We have $\mu_i(\bz)\propto \exp\left(-U_i(\bz)-\frac{\nr{\B{A}_i\btheta-\bz}^2}{2\rho^2}\right)$ and $\mu'_i(\bz)\propto \exp\left(-U_i(\bz)-\frac{\nr{\B{A}_i\btheta'-\bz}^2}{2\rho^2}\right)$.

 Proposition \ref{prop:graddiffWass} requires the smoothness (gradient Lipschitz) property, so it cannot be applied directly to these potentials under our assumptions.
-To overcome this difficulty, we are going to use the Moreau-Yosida envelope of $U_i$ (see e.g. \cite{Durmus2018}), defined for any regularisation parameter $\lambda>0$ as
+To overcome this difficulty, we are going to use the Moreau-Yosida envelope of $U_i$ \citep{Durmus2018} defined for any regularisation parameter $\lambda>0$ as